Kotlin/kandy/docs/topics/Overview.md

 * **Layout** — this part deals with the graph's design, including elements like titles, subtitles, size, and thematic elements.
 * **Layers** — it introduces different types of visual elements, such as lines, points, bars, etc.
-* **Aesthetic Mappings / Settings** — This feature enables mapping data attributes to visual properties like color, shape, and size, offering extensive customization options.
+* **<tooltip term="aes">Aesthetic</tooltip> Mappings / Settings** —
+  This feature enables mapping data attributes to visual properties like color, shape, and size, offering extensive customization options.
 * **Scale Specification** — this aspect is crucial for translating data values into appropriate visual scales on the graph, including settings for color gradients, size ranges, and positioning.

-Kandy's DSL offers a straightforward path for creating visualizations, combining clarity and aesthetic appeal.
+Kandy's DSL offers a straightforward path for creating visualizations, combining clarity and <tooltip term="aes">aesthetic</tooltip> appeal.
 Its design focuses on ease of use, enabling the efficient crafting of complex charts.

 ### Syntax